 All costs incurred with application and acceptance into the program are the athletic training student's responsibility.
 These costs include, but are not limited to:

 - Background Checks

-- Transportation to and front off-campus sites
+- Transportation to and from off-campus sites

-- Supplies: fanny pack, scissors, etc
+- Supplies: fanny pack, scissors, etc.

 - Membership to athletic training organizations

 - Annual training/recertification fees as required by the AT Program